 - Contamination – Other agents such as mold, mildew, bacteria, or invasive chemicals or additives, can all affect the appearance of the oil

 So, to avoid cartridge discoloration and protect the ingredients of your cartridges, you should store them in a cool, dry, place out of direct sunlight.
-By “cool” we mean under 70°.
+By “cool” we mean normal home temperature.
 A drawer in your air-conditioned home is ideal.
 However, do NOT freeze a cartridge!
 Not only will this cause moisture to form inside, but taking a cartridge from the freezer to vape it can cause it to heat up too fast and break.

 Experienced coffee drinkers know the drill: Treat vape cartridges like coffee beans and they’ll stay fresh longer.